Mounjaro injections

 Referral criteria may also differ in each area of the UK, depending on demand for these services.
 In some places, you need to complete a tier 2 weight loss programme first.

-The waiting times for tier 3 weight management services are different in every area.
-For example, if you live in Derbyshire, the waiting times for referrals are over 2 years.
-You’d need to check on your local NHS website or ask your GP for more information for services in your area.
+The waiting times for Wegovy or Nevolat through tier 3 weight management services are different in every area.
+For example, if you live in the Worcestershire area, the waiting times are about 3 years due to high demand.
+This is likely to be the same in most UK locations, as weight loss injections have become increasingly popular.
+You’d need to check on your local NHS website or ask your GP for more information about services in your area.

 Not eligible for NHS weight loss injections or facing long waiting times?
 Our experienced doctors can provide personalised care and help you access treatments like Wegovy and Mounjaro quickly and safely.

-If you are from a South Asian, Chinese, other Asian, Black African, African-Caribbean or Middle Eastern ethnic background, the BMI required to get Mounjaro is 32.5 or more.
+Only these health conditions will be considered for an NHS Mounjaro prescription.
+If you are from a South Asian, Chinese, other Asian, Black African, African-Caribbean or Middle Eastern ethnic background, the BMI required to get Mounjaro is 37.5 or more.

-If you don’t lose 5% or more of your body weight after 6 months on the highest dose you can be prescribed, a decision will be made on whether to continue with your treatment.
+If you don’t lose 5% or more of your body weight after 6 months, a decision will be made on whether to continue with your treatment.

-management service.
+Yes, but only through tier 3 weight management services.
 Referrals to these services are usually made by your GP based on whether you meet certain criteria.
 The specialist weight management service will then decide if Wegovy is appropriate for you.

 Wegovy is available from NHS specialist weight management services.
 There are certain criteria which make you suitable to get Wegovy and you will also normally be required to increase physical activity and reduce calorie intake.
 The guidelines for prescribing Wegovy say that you can get it for a maximum of 2 years if you have at least 1 other weight-related health condition and either: